Touchpoint Setup

 window

-1<html lang="en"> 2 <head> 3 <title>Touchpoint Sample HTML</title> 4 <meta name="viewport" content="width=device-width, initial-scale=1"> 5 </head> 6 <body> 7 <script type="module"> 8 import { create, React, html } from "https://unpkg.com/@nlxai/touchpoint-ui@1.1.4/lib/index.js?module"; 9 10 function handleNavigation(action, destination) { 11 switch (action) { 12 case "page_next": 13 // Navigate to next page 14 window.history.forward(); 15 break; 16 17 case "page_previous": 18 // Navigate to previous page 19 window.history.back(); 20 break; 21 22 case "page_custom": 23 // Handle relative or absolute navigation 24 if (destination.startsWith("/")) { 25 window.location.pathname = destination; 26 } else { 27 window.location.href = destination; 28 } 29 30 break; 31 } 32 } 33 34 const touchpointOptions = { 35 config: { 36 applicationUrl: "YOUR_APPLICATION_URL", 37 headers: { 38 "nlx-api-key": "YOUR_API_KEY", 39 }, 40 languageCode: "en-US", 41 }, 42 input: "voiceMini", // Enables voice input with bidirectional support 43 bidirectional: { 44 automaticContext: false, 45 navigation: handleNavigation, 46 }, // Explicitly enable bidirectional mode.
-47 }; 48 49 </script> 50 </body> 51</html>
+1<html lang="en"> 2 <head> 3 <title>Touchpoint Sample HTML</title> 4 <meta name="viewport" content="width=device-width, initial-scale=1"> 5 </head> 6 <body> 7 <script type="module"> 8 import { create, React, html } from "https://unpkg.com/@nlxai/touchpoint-ui@1.1.8-alpha.0/lib/index.js?module"; 9 10 function handleNavigation(action, destination) { 11 switch (action) { 12 case "page_next": 13 // Navigate to next page 14 window.history.forward(); 15 break; 16 17 case "page_previous": 18 // Navigate to previous page 19 window.history.back(); 20 break; 21 22 /** 23 * If you are using a framework like React, Vue, or Angular.
+24 * Use their respective routing libraries to handle navigation.
+25 **/ 26 case "page_custom": 27 // Handle relative or absolute navigation 28 if (destination.startsWith("/")) { 29 window.location.pathname = destination; 30 } else { 31 window.location.href = destination; 32 } 33 34 break; 35 } 36 } 37 38 const touchpointOptions = { 39 config: { 40 applicationUrl: "YOUR_APPLICATION_URL", 41 headers: { 42 "nlx-api-key": "YOUR_API_KEY", 43 }, 44 languageCode: "en-US", 45 }, 46 input: "voiceMini", // Enables voice input with bidirectional support 47 bidirectional: { 48 navigation: handleNavigation, 49 }, 50 }; 51 52 </script> 53 </body> 54</html>

-Form Fill Command Handler
+Voice+ Form Fill

 Touchpoint includes an application-agnostic form-input handler built in to the SDK that sets the values received from NLX during a conversation.